Frogner: Frogner Park

 Frogner Park (Frognerparken), north of the city centre, is Oslo's biggest park and one of its most popular recreational areas, both for its neighbours and for people from other parts of the city.
 On a summer day the park is full of people who come to run, walk with a dog, picnic, play badminton or sunbathe.
 Frognerparken has Norway's biggest collection of roses; a total of 14,000 plants of 150 different species.

-Frogner Stadion and open-air bath is located in one corner of the park, towards Majorstua.
+Frogner Stadion and open-air bath is located in one corner of the park, towards Majorstuen.
 In the corner by Frogner plass are Frogner Manor House and the Oslo City Museum.
-Frognerparken includes Vigelandsparken (Vigeland Sculpture Park), Oslo's most visited attraction, and has a summer-open café, a restaurant and Norway's biggest playground.
+Frognerparken includes the Vigeland installation, Oslo's most visited attraction, and has a summer-open café, a restaurant and Norway's biggest playground.
 A large open-air skating rink, maintained only during the winter, is free of charge to visitors.
 Many Norwegians own their own skates, but one can also rent skates at the site or take skating lessons.

-Food and entertainment

-Frogner is home to several restaurants and bars - including Feinschmecker, Alex Sushi and Bagatelle, while a range of cafés offer simpler food.